File Your Case Online

 How to calculate your E-Filing cost and avoid your case being rejected.

-New filings include the following costs: a $54.00 filing fee, a $75 constable service fee per defendant, if served in Tarrant County (please select the correct precinct), and copy fees ($1 for the first page, 25 cents per additional page).
-For example new filing against one defendant with a nine-page document, the total cost would be $132.00 ($54for the filing fee, $75 for the Precinct One Constable 1 service fee, $1 for the copy of the first page, and $2 for the eight remaining pages).
+New filings include the following costs: a $54 filing fee, a $75 constable service fee per defendant, if served in Tarrant County (please select correct precinct), and copy fees ($1 for first page, 25 cents per additional page).
+For example: new filing against one defendant with a nine page document, the total cost would be $129 ($54 for the filing fee, $75 for the Precinct Four Constable 1 service fee, $1 for the copy of the first page and $2 for the eight remaining pages).

 See Fees.
-The court reserves the right to correct payment if under or overpaid.
+Court reserves the right to correct payment if under or over paid.

 Refunds for E-Filing (electronic filing) are made for overpayment or errors, not for filing against the wrong person or entity.
 The refund process takes about 2 weeks.
-Please double-check your filing information before submitting it.
+Please double-check your filing information before submitting.